ashleydavis/sql-to-mongodb/README.md

 Features

-    Automatically detects the primary key for each SQL table and copys it to the MongoDB _id field.
+- Automatically detects the primary key for each SQL table and copys it to the MongoDB _id field.
+- Optionally remaps replaces and primary keys with MongoDB ObjectId's and remaps foreign keys.

-    Automatically copies across types correctly (eg numbers and dates).
+- Automatically copies across types correctly (eg numbers and dates).

 ## Usage